 If other member’s cards are working and yours is not, individual ramp keys can be turned off and on by the Association.
 So, the first question is: Have you paid any outstanding fees, or have you been notified that it was turned off for any reason?
 Members whose accounts are delinquent may have their cards deactivated in accordance with our Covenants.
 In any event, contact the Association email@example.com or call 305-664-8229 and leave a message.

 How can I get a new or replacement Ramp or Beach Access card?

 I have a golf cart.
 Can I use it in Port Antigua?

 Yes!
 Port Antigua has been designated by the Village of Islamorada as a Golf Cart community, and the carts may be used on its streets.
 Operators must have a valid driver’s license.
 Carts must be “street legal,” annually inspected by a certified mechanic and registered with The Village.
+For your convenience a partial list of the Village rules are here.
 For specific information, see the Ordinance and be sure to download, complete, and turn in the Registration and Inspection Form.

 I want to have a wedding or other function at the Beach.
 May I?